Iacopo454/Body-Fashion/README.md

 The Gym rules "Rules.html"
-- On this page the user can read all the Gym rules and find out what is not allowed to do inside the premises and relevant informations such as: an invitation to Read carefully the rules, the main reason to provide these informations that is to "guarantee a nice environment" to all the members, a summary of things that are not recommended to do and not allowed at all, also provides informations on how to dress for the Gym, and some important reminder such as "report issues quickly", and to do not leave items in the lockers when finsihed and out of the premises.
+- On this page the user can read all the Gym rules and find out what is not allowed to do inside the premises and relevant informations such as: an invitation to Read carefully the rules, the main reason to provide these informations is to "guarantee a nice environment" to all the members, a summary of things that are not recommended to do and not allowed at all, also provide informations on how to dress for the Gym, and some important reminder such as "report issues quickly", and to do not leave items in the lockers when finsihed and out of the premises.

+- I used two images below the Navbar to introduce the page on large and extra large screen devices, instead on all other screen sizes the page displays with only one image as I have hidden the small one for better visualization.
-- I used two images below the Navbar to introduce the page, one image is overlap to the other one,  I manage to create this effect using two different position for the two images, one relative and the other one absolute.
+The image that overlap is blonde-jpg.jpg on the other one called palestra.jpg, I created this effect using two different position for the two images, one relative (for the palestra.jpg) and the other one absolute(for blonde-jpg.jpg).

 ## Images
 The Image source for all the images is Yahoo search engine.